notraman/desicook-landing/README.md

 The ETL script performs the following steps for each recipe:

-1. **Image Fetching**:
+1. **Image Fetching** (all free/public domain sources):
-   - Searches Unsplash using recipe title, main ingredients, and cuisine
+   - Searches Unsplash (primary) - free, high-quality photos
-   - Falls back to Pexels if Unsplash yields no results
+   - Falls back to Pexels - free stock photos
+   - Falls back to Pixabay - free images (if API key provided)
+   - Final fallback: Public domain placeholder images
    - Downloads and uploads images to Supabase Storage (`recipes-images` bucket)
+   - All images are from free, publicly available sources with permissive licenses

 2. **Recipe Insertion**:
    - Inserts recipe into `recipes` table